svp5506/App-Store-Scraper-ETL-Pipeline-Public/README.md

 -   Scrapes ratings, reviews, and rankings for both iOS and Android apps.
 -   Stores daily statistics in a PostgreSQL database.
 -   Provides a web dashboard to view and compare app statistics.
--   Offers an API endpoint to fetch statistics in JSON format.

 ---

 ## 📁 Project Structure